How can an employer access funding from the apprenticeship levy?

 The Government has said that it will use the home addresses of employees, from PAYE records, to work out what proportion of an employer's paybill relates to employees living in England.
 This will determine the amount that is paid into the employer's account.
 Separate arrangements for funding apprenticeships apply in Scotland, Wales and Northern Ireland, as this is a devolved matter.

 The employer must spend the funds in its digital account within 24 months of them being paid in.
 Employers will be notified in advance when funds are due to expire.

 The Government has published guidance for employers on the apprenticeship levy and the funding system.
-It has also published details of its funding policy for England, including funding bands that apply for existing apprenticeship frameworks and apprenticeship standards from 1 May 2017.
+It has also published details of its funding policy for England, including funding bands that apply for apprenticeship frameworks and apprenticeship standards.